brendanshaw14/Nuggets-Team-35/DESIGN.md

 	if the given amount of time passes without a message, close the server
 handleMessage:
 	if the message is PLAY
-		create a new player struct, initialize its values, and add it to the bag make sure the player can join and that their name is valid add the player to the grid
+		create a new player struct, initialize its values, and add it to the hashtable make sure the player can join and that their name is valid add the player to the grid
 		store their name, send the OK <L> message to the client